promanenko/gigaspaces-sbp-jekyll/web-service-pu.markdown

 {% endhighlight %}

 ## Checking the Data within the Space
-When the client application running sucessfuly you will be able to see the Customer data within the space using the GS-UI.
+When the client application running successfully you will be able to see the Customer data within the space using the GS-UI.

 {% indent %}
 ![web_serv_ui1.jpg](/attachment_files/sbp/web_serv_ui1.jpg)